 The Organization recognizes donated services that create or enhance the value of non-financial assets or require specialized skills which are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-For both of the years ended June 30, 2016 and 2015, the Organization received physician and nurse services valued at \$133,416.
+For both years ended June 30, 2017 and 2016, the Organization received physician and nurse services valued at \$133,416.
 This has been reflected in the statement of activities as a donation and in the statement of functional expenses as part of contract services.